adamwerkema/supercell-interactions/README.md

 - Remember to rename each file as input_sounding when using it in CM1.

 3) namelists
 - There are five namelist files: one for the isolated ensemble and one for each of the four separation distances.
-Use each namelist according which simulation you would like to reproduce.
+Use each namelist according to which simulation you would like to reproduce.
 - Reminder to rename the namelist file as namelist.input

 The track_mesocyclones.py script tracks the mesocyclone(s) from a CM1 simulation.
 It outputs the location of the mesocyclone(s) at each CM1 output time, allowing statistics about a supercell/mesocyclone to be calculated from a mesocyclone-relative perspective.